Board of Alderpersons

 Alderperson Ward 1

 Glenn and his wife, Debbie, have lived in Byrnes Mill for the past 17 years.
 He has previously served on the Board of Alderpersons as well as Planning and Zoning.
 With a background in corporate facilities management, Glenn brings his expertise in building construction and property acquisition to the City in the hopes of helping the community develop and prosper.

 Alderperson Ward 2

 Cindy and her husband, Ron, moved to House Springs from Florissant in 1980, before the City was established.
-Upon it's incorporation, he was appointed to the Board of Alderperson.
-Then, three years ago, Cindy was asked to join the Board to complete the term of another Board member, and been an elected official since.
+Upon its incorporation, Ron was appointed to the Board of Alderpersons.
+Then, Cindy was asked to join the Board to complete the term of another Board member, and been an elected official since.
 As an interested citizen and now Representative of Ward 2, she is happy to serve the City she loves.
 "I love the rural aspects of the city; the open spaces, the park and pavilion for family gatherings, the farms, and the Fall Festival for the community interaction," she explained.
 "And, of course, our Police Department who are vigilant and available for the citizens."

 Alderperson Ward 3

 Mary is a long-time resident of Byrnes Mill, having moved to the area over 40 years ago.
-She joined the Board four years ago in hopes of helping to create change and accountability within the [City] government.
+She joined the Board of Alderpersons in hopes of helping to create change and accountability within the [City] government.
 "That has happened," she said.
 "We have a very transparent system with online access for all our residents."
-Mary's vision for the City is to continue to improve the community and neighborhoods, with specific goals being on safety and securing property values.
+Mary’s vision for the City is to continue to improve the community and neighborhoods, with specific goals being on safety and securing property values.